After working remotely, some BIPOC employees fear effects of return to the office | CBC News

 "I would say that on Zoom, I didn't really have the thought like, 'Oh, I'm the only woman of colour here.'
 And maybe that's because I felt safer in my own space," Olumogba explained.

-Now that she has been back at her office in Ottawa since Augus, she feels "more guarded than ever."
+Now that she has been back at her office in Ottawa since August, she feels "more guarded than ever."

 Olumogba isn't alone in feeling that way.